-One huge difference between breastfeeding and formula feeding is that breastfed babies receive all the benefits of their mother's diet, including the antioxidants and other nutrients that help reduce heavy metal exposure.
+One huge difference between breastfeeding and infant formula feeding is that breastfed babies receive all the benefits of their mother's diet, including the antioxidants and other nutrients that help reduce heavy metal exposure.
 Of course, not-so-desirable things like heavy metals also pass through breast milk, so limiting your own exposure by eating a healthy whole food diet and limiting exposure to heavy metals and chemicals in things like personal care products and household cleaners is also a smart move (both for you and for baby!)

-That said, breastfeeding isn’t the only way to reduce your little one’s exposure to heavy metals.
-If breastfeeding isn’t an option, a high quality formula can be a great alternative.
+That said, breastfeeding isn’t the only way to reduce your little one’s exposure to heavy toxic metals.
+If breastfeeding isn’t an option, a high quality toddler or infant formula can be a great alternative.
 But with so many formulas on the market, it can be hard to determine which ones are actually high quality.
 Unfortunately, many formulas are made with low-quality ingredients, which is why Serenity Kids developed their own Grass-Fed A2 Whole Milk Formula.